amamitpandey/spring_tuts/Spring_questions.md

 The above process of giving the control to some other (for example the container) for the instantiation and injection can be termed as Inversion of Control

+Type of Dependency Injection.

+Constructor injection: This is the most common type of DI in Spring Boot.
+In constructor injection, the dependency object is injected into the dependent object’s constructor.

+Setter injection: In setter injection, the dependency object is injected into the dependent object’s setter method

+Field injection : In field injection, the dependency object is injected into the dependent object’s field.

 You can read more on dependency injection and IOC in my answer :- You can find advantages and applications of the concepts here.

 # Can you give few examples of Dependency Injection?